 6) How much AB & QC pay in taxes & receive in Fed monies.
 Avg wages higher in AB than QC which has 2x AB’s population!

 QC receives less-EQ/capita than some other Provinces.
-Why are Albertans so mired in victimhood & pick on QC?
+Why are Albertans so mired in victimhood that they are abusive towards Quebec?

 See link for explanations and more graphs

 7) This is the deep dive, 2014: CANADA’S EQUALIZATION FORMULA: PEERING INSIDE THE BLACK BOX … AND BEYOND.
 U of C.

 “The federal government’s move to rein in the potential ballooning cost of equalization may have been understandable, from a cost-control perspective, but it ultimately defied the very purpose of equalization.”

 And remember when Jason Kenney approved the Equalization formula while in Ottawa?
 Or Harper’s sharp words to Ralph Klein?
 It went like this

 “The problem with all this noise from the right is that it appears to be less about highlighting the genuine issues and challenges that currently exist with equalization, and more about exploiting generally flawed assumptions about how equalization works, all for the sake of fuelling anger and resentment toward Quebec and the federal government.

 Contrary to commonly held beliefs, the Alberta government does not actually send money to have-not provinces like Quebec.
 Nor do any of the revenues, collected by the Alberta government from the oil industry, make their way to Quebec through equalization.
 Nor are Albertans who have lost their jobs during the economic downturn currently contributing anything to equalization.
 Nor does any individual Albertan contribute disproportionately to equalization.”